helenbatson/chronic_kidney_disease/README.md

 <a name="conclusion"></a>
 ## 7. Conclusion
+### Real-world context
+When a woman who has had preeclampsia presents herself to medical staff after pregnancy and she has her blood drawn due to symptoms related to preeclampsia/eclampsia, the features used in this dataset can be taken from her blood and used to determine whether or not she has chronic kidney disease.

 Chronic kidney disease can be predicted 100% from the provided dataset using the Random Forest Classifier.
 The feature most correlated to this prediction is serum creatinine, which makes sense as healthy kidneys are known to filter creatinine and other waste products from our blood.